luteg96/Anjy/README.md

 - Fix all download listener functions and status
 - Edit Global Options while bot running from bot settings

-### TG Upload/Download
+### Switch Upload/Download

-- Leech support
+- Leech Support Upto 8 GB
-- Split size for each user or task
+- Splitting
-- Thumbnail for each user or task
+- Thumbnail for each user
 - Leech filename prefix for each user.
 Stolen from [Juned KH](https://github.com/junedkh)
 - Set upload as document or as media for each user
-- 4GB file upload with premium account
-- Upload all files to specific superGroup/channel.
 - Leech Split size and equal split size settings for each user
-- Ability to leech splitted file parts in media group.
-Setting for each user
-- Download using premium account if available
-- Download restricted messages (document or link) by tg private/public/super links
-- Custom upload destination for each task or user
-- Choose leech by bot or user session incase you have premium plan

 ### Google